Photography Trip Guilin & Great Wall

 All Airport Transfers in Guilin

 Airport Transfer from Beijing Airport to Beijing Hotel

-(as there are different groups arriving at different times making this non-feasible)
+(as there are different groups arriving at different times)

 Prices and quotations are subject to changes and currency fluctuations.

 Locations marked * are optional activities and at guests' own cost.

 Itinerary is subject to change due to weather and other unforeseen circumstances.

 Binhai Library does not allow visitors in bringing in cameras with the exception of phone cameras.
 To get to the library, guests will need to pay for the return bullet train ride to Yujiapu and associated transport costs from there.

 This image had bagged me the first prize in Wanderlust Photo Comp UK 2018 and a gold in Epson Pano 2018.

 (direct flights from Shanghai to Huangshan City.
 Meeting up and picking up from Huangshan airport between 2.30-4.30pm)